 These healthy spinach muffins are a delicious kid-friendly treat, yet they’re packed with bananas and tons of spinach.
-Hulk Muffins, Green Machine Muffins, Mint Chocolate Chip Muffins, Blender Muffins, Toddler Muffins whatever you want to call them, they’ll get your picky eater loving spinach!
+Whatever you want to call them, whether it's hulk muffins, green machine muffins, mint chocolate chip muffins, blender muffins, or toddler muffins, they’ll get your picky eater to love spinach!

 - Blender – To blend up the bananas, spinach, and other wet ingredients.

 - Mixing bowl – To mix the dry and wet ingredients together.

 - Muffin tins – To bake the muffins in

 - Spatula – For stirring the dry and wet ingredients together.

 Step 1 - Preheat your oven to 375° F (190° C).

 Step 2 - Mix flax meal and water in a small bowl and set aside.